realmagicgreen/magicgreen-jekyll/_posts/2018-05-03-green-walls.md

 pinned: # pinned to top 'true' or empty
 photography: # put here photographer name
 ---
 Green walls are not only visually pleasant, but naturally absorb CO2 and other pollutants thus cleaning the air.

+{% include image.html name="-02" caption="Singapore Raffles Hospital" %}

 Let's not forget that trees, and green in general, created the oxygen in our atmosphere.

+{% include image.html name="-03" caption="Singapore Orchard Mall rooftop" %}

 While this solution is picking up quickly in many metropolitan areas for the specific work they do for us, in Bali too we have some, like this one in Sanur.

+{% include image.html name="" caption="Bali, Sanur" %}